 Carcinogenesis, Mutagenesis, Impairment of Fertility

-The primary determination of effectiveness was based on demonstration of similar asparagine depletion (magnitude and duration) in the Oncaspar® and native E. coli L-asparaginase arms.
+The primary determination of effectiveness was based on demonstration of similar asparagine depletion (magnitude and duration) in the Oncaspar and native E. coli L-asparaginase arms.
 The protocol-specified goal was achievement of asparagine depletion to a serum concentration of ≤1 μM.
 The proportion of patients with this level of depletion was similar between the 2 study arms during all 3 phases of treatment at the protocol-specified time points.

-In all phases of treatment, serum asparagine concentrations decreased within 4 days of the first dose of asparaginase in the treatment phase and remained low for approximately 3 weeks for both Oncaspar® and native E. coli L-asparaginase arms.
+In all phases of treatment, serum asparagine concentrations decreased within 4 days of the first dose of asparaginase in the treatment phase and remained low for approximately 3 weeks for both Oncaspar and native E. coli L-asparaginase arms.
 Serum asparagine concentrations during the induction phase are shown in Figure 1.
 The patterns of serum asparagine depletion in the 2 delayed intensification phases are similar to the pattern of serum asparagine depletion in the induction phase.

-ALL Patients Hypersensitive to Asparaginase
+Patients with ALL Hypersensitive to Asparaginase

-The safety and effectiveness of Oncaspar® was evaluated in 4 open-label studies enrolling a total of 42 patients with multiply-relapsed, acute leukemia [39 (93%) with ALL] with a history of prior clinical allergic reaction to asparaginase.
+The safety and effectiveness of Oncaspar was evaluated in 4 open-label studies enrolling a total of 42 patients with multiply-relapsed, acute leukemia [39 (93%) with ALL] with a history of prior clinical allergic reaction to asparaginase.
 Hypersensitivity to asparaginase was defined by a history of systemic rash, urticaria, bronchospasm, laryngeal edema, hypotension, or local erythema, urticaria, or swelling, greater than 2 centimeters, for at least 10 minutes following administration of any form of native E. coli L-asparaginase.
-All patients received Oncaspar® at a dose of 2,000 or 2,500 International Units/m2 administered intramuscularly or intravenously every 14 days.
-Patients received Oncaspar® as a single agent or in combination with multi-agent chemotherapy.
+All patients received Oncaspar at a dose of 2,000 or 2,500 International Units/m2 administered intramuscularly or intravenously every 14 days.
+Patients received Oncaspar as a single agent or in combination with multi-agent chemotherapy.
 The re-induction response rate was 50% (95% confidence interval: 35%, 65%), based upon 36% complete remissions and 14% partial remissions.
 These results were similar to the overall response rates reported for patients with ALL receiving second-line, native E. coli L-asparaginase-containing re-induction chemotherapy.
-Anti-tumor activity was also observed with single-agent Oncaspar®.
+Anti-tumor activity was also observed with single-agent Oncaspar.
 Three responses (1 complete remission and 2 partial remissions) were observed in 9 adult and pediatric patients with relapsed ALL and hypersensitivity to native E. coli L-asparaginase.

 How Supplied/Storage and Handling

-Oncaspar® (pegaspargase) is supplied as a sterile solution in Type I single-use vial, containing 3,750 International Units of L-asparaginase per 5 mL solution (NDC 54482-301-01).
+Oncaspar (pegaspargase) injection is supplied as a sterile, clear, colorless, preservative-free solution in Type I single-dose vial containing 3,750 International Units of pegaspargase per 5 mL (750 International Units per mL) solution (NDC 72694-954-01).

 Patient Counseling Information

-Serious Allergic Reactions
+Anaphylaxis and Serious Hypersensitivity Reactions

-PRINCIPAL DISPLAY PANEL - CARTON LABEL
+PRINCIPAL DISPLAY PANEL - 5 mL Vial Carton

 Units Per 5 mL